 We are all deeply familiar with the benefits of self-care, but have you heard of zoom care?
 This popular self-care spinoff is as 2021 as it gets.
 Plastic surgeons and estheticians are reporting a surge of interest in facial procedures because men and women have spent most of the last year staring at themselves in zoom calls.

 While we are already part of a selfie-obsessed culture and used to staring at our own faces to some degree, zoom calls have taken it to another level.
 With many employees clocking hours and hours of face-to-face (or rather screen-to-screen) calls, they are left picking apart their insecurities without the interference of glossy Instagram filters.

 Zoom Care: How to Combat Insecurities

 We spoke with Meg Hopkins, weight-neutral fitness coach, anti-diet nutritionist, and founder of Thrive Together Movement, to learn more about the rise in insecurities many are experiencing and the best ways to combat them.

 We aren’t used to seeing so much of ourselves all the time, and we are trying to find something that we can control in such an uncontrollable time.

 “I have absolutely seen a surge of insecurities because of zoom calls,” Hopkins says.
-“I talk about this a lot with my clients – we aren’t used to seeing so much of ourselves all the time, and we are trying to find something that we can control in such an uncontrollable time.
-So we start to focus in on our appearances – little skin ‘imperfections,’ our bodies – the works.
-We see our appearance as something we can control and since our brains are looking for control, that’s what we tend to focus on.”
+“I talk about this a lot with my clients – we aren’t used to seeing so much of ourselves all the time, and we are trying to find something we can control in such an uncontrollable time.
+So we start to focus on our appearances – little skin ‘imperfections,’ our bodies – the works.
+We see our appearance as something we can control, and since our brains are looking for control, that’s what we tend to focus on.”